kgar/foundry-vtt-tidy-5e-sheets/To Do/NPC/To Do - NPC.md

               - [x] Show Add button on unlocked
           - [ ] Settings
             - [ ] hideSpellbookTabNpc
+              - [ ] STUB IT
               - [ ] when on: include equivalent of tidy5e-npc-spellbook template
-              - [ ] note: give this one a look before completely committing to the currency footer I made
+              - [x] note: give this one a look before completely committing to the currency footer I made
             - [ ] alt trait position : just below legendary actions
       - [ ] Spellbook
+        - [ ] HTML
+        - [ ] SCSS
+        - [ ] Behaviors
+        - [ ] Settings
+            - [ ] hideSpellbookTabNpc
+              - [ ] when on: hide the spellbook tab altogether
+              - [ ] now that this exists, go back and include the spells list in the abilities tab when on
       - [ ] Effects
       - [ ] Biography
       - [ ] Journal